-May 1 for Fall Semester October 1 for Spring Semester March 1 for Summer Semester
+July 1 for Fall Semester November 1 for Spring Semester May 1 for Summer Semester

-Hold a baccalaureate degree in nursing (BSN) from a regionally accredited university and a nationally accredited nursing program (ACEN, NLNAC, CCNE, CNEA).
-Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admission.

-- 2. Overall undergraduate grade point average (GPA) of 3.0 on a 4.0 scale, or 3.0 on a 4.0 scale in the nursing major; - Score of 396 or higher on the Miller's Analogy Test (MAT) or score of 290 on Graduate Record Exam (850 on the old exam) (verbal plus quantitative).
-GRE or MAT required for every applicant; - 4.
-Current unencumbered RN licensure; - 5.
-Undergraduate health assessment course or the equivalent. - 6.
-Two letters of professional reference; - 7.
-Minimum of one year experience as a registered nurse is required for the Family Nurse Practitioner track.

 - Hold a baccalaureate degree in nursing (BSN) from a regionally accredited university and a nationally accredited nursing program (ACEN, NLNAC, CCNE, CNEA).
+Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admission. - Overall undergraduate grade point average (GPA) of 3.0 on a 4.0 scale, or 3.0 on a 4.0 scale in the nursing major; - Current unencumbered RN licensure; - Undergraduate health assessment course or the equivalent. - Two letters of professional reference; 5. - Minimum of one year experience as a registered nurse is required for the Family Nurse Practitioner track.

-Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admission. - 2.
-Overall undergraduate GPA of 2.5 on a 4.0 scale or 2.5 on a 4.0 scale in the nursing major. - Score of 380 on the MAT or score of 277 on the GRE (650 on the old exam) (verbal plus quantitative).
-GRE or MAT required for every applicant. - 4.
-One or more years of clinical experience as an RN; or graduate study without a graduate degree in nursing or another discipline, and a graduate GPA of 3.0 on a 4.0 scale. - 5.
-Current unencumbered RN licensure. - 6.
-Undergraduate health assessment course or the equivalent. - 7.
-Two letters of professional reference. - 8.
-Minimum of one year experience as a registered nurse is required for the Family Nurse Practitioner track.
+- Hold a baccalaureate degree in nursing (BSN) from a regionally accredited university and a nationally accredited nursing program (ACEN, NLNAC, CCNE, CNEA).
+Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admission. - Overall undergraduate GPA of 2.5 on a 4.0 scale or 2.5 on a 4.0 scale in the nursing major. - Current unencumbered RN licensure. - Undergraduate health assessment course or the equivalent.
+4. - Two letters of professional reference. - Minimum of one year experience as a registered nurse is required for the Family Nurse Practitioner track.

-Temporary admission is not applicable for Nursing Licensure Programs, this includes the MSN and DNP degrees.
+Temporary admission is not applicable for Nursing Licensure Programs; this includes the MSN and DNP degrees.